Return to Alabama?: Tua Tagovailoa remains uncertain about NFL prospects

 “I’ll be a lot better walking at that time (after 12 weeks, but) I’m not sure when I’ll be able to start running through,” Tagovailoa told Herbstreit.
 “I think a lot of pool movement will help with all of that too.
 As far as I know, I’m just trying to walk first.”

-Tagovailoa is just one of nearly a dozen Alabama juniors that are weighing whether to declare early for the NFL or return to school.
+Tagovailoa is just one of nearly a dozen Alabama juniors that are weighing whether or not to declare early for the NFL or return to school.

 Among those underclassmen that have yet to announce their intentions include receivers Jerry Jeudy, Henry Ruggs III and DeVonta Smith; offensive tackles Alex Leatherwood and Jedrick Wills Jr.; running back Najee Harris; outside linebacker Terrell Lewis; defensive back Xavier McKinney; and inside linebacker Dylan Moses, who missed the 2019 season with an ACL injury.
 Redshirt junior offensive linemen Deonte Brown and Landon Dickerson, as well as junior defensive end LaBryan Ray are others that are eligible to enter the NFL but aren’t expected to leave early.